MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-adfs-windows-server.md

 2. Import the client certificate to the local computer personal certificate store on the server that is running the Web Service SDK.
 Make sure that the certificate authority's public certificate is in Trusted Root Certificates certificate store.
 3. Export the public and private keys of the client certificate to a .pfx file.
 4. Export the public key in Base64 format to a .cer file.
 5. In Server Manager, verify that the Web Server (IIS)\Web Server\Security\IIS Client Certificate Mapping Authentication feature is installed.
-If it is not installed, select **Add Roles and Features** to add this feature.
+If it isn't installed, select **Add Roles and Features** to add this feature.
 6. In IIS Manager, double-click **Configuration Editor** in the website that contains the Web Service SDK virtual directory.
-It is important to select the website, not the virtual directory.
+It's important to select the website, not the virtual directory.
 7. Go to the **system.webServer/security/authentication/iisClientCertificateMappingAuthentication** section.
 8. Set enabled to **true**.
 9. Set oneToOneCertificateMappingsEnabled to **true**.